The person at the center of this case

 Start here

-What specific aerospace and satellite companies were targeted, and what sensitive information was successfully stolen?
+Which specific American aerospace and satellite companies were targeted, and what sensitive technology or intellectual property was compromised?

 Try asking